ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 are expected to carry the ``QueueTag``, which is used to identify the internal queue to hold the packet.
 Then, the output scheduling algorithm decides from which queue to get packets during dequeue procedures.
-Currently, only a priority scheduling algorithm is available for use (with lowest priority ID set to 0).
+Currently, only a priority scheduling algorithm is available for use (with highest priority ID set to 0).
 The ``OFSwitch13Queue::NumQueues`` attribute indicates the number of internal queues that the constructor must create, and cannot be removed.
 The ``OFSwitch13Queue::QueueFactory`` attribute is used to set the type of each internal queue.
 By default, it uses ``DropTailQueue`` operating in packet mode